CSS Image Buttons Css3Menu.com

 Our local heroes are our partners - not our employees - and many of them are also award-winners in ethical and responsible travel.
 They have years of experience in travel and tourism - as well as being in and of their communities, where they work year round, knowing them well and understanding their needs.

-They work with the projects in helping them to identify needs and priorities - they understand what their communities really want.
+They are the people who work with the projects in helping them to identify needs and priorities - they understand what their communities really want.
 Our job at people and places is to find the right volunteers to answer those needs.

 people and places volunteers never replace local workers, or do jobs they can do for themselves.
 Our volunteers work with them - sharing skills, experience and expertise - helping local people to build the futures that they want for themselves.